 Some have legitimate reasons like a disability but others appear to be in that situation voluntarily by letting themselves become morbidly obese.
 An uncomplicated and simple routine of walking daily for 30 minutes is not only a good way to maintain a healthy weight but will set you on a course for a healthier and happier life. .

 The more you move, the longer you’ll be able to

-When an elderly or disabled person is admitted to a rehab facility after an illness or surgery, one of the first things a physical therapist will do is try to get the patient to stand up and walk.
-It may only be a couple of steps at first.
-The therapist will then have the patient increase the number of steps until he or she is able to walk easily on their own or with the assistance of a cane.
+When a person is admitted to a rehab facility after an illness or surgery, one of the first things a physical therapist will do is try to get the patient to stand up and walk even if it’s just a couple of steps.
+The therapist then has the patient increase the number of steps until he or she is able to walk easily on their own or with the assistance of a cane.

-If you haven’t gone for a stroll in a while, or you’re recovering from something that’s caused you to be sedentary, start slowly.
-You don’t have to run a 5K right out of the gate.
+If you’ve been sedentary for a while, or still recovering from an injury, start slow.
+There’s no need to run a 5K right out of the gate.
 Walk for a few minutes every day and gradually increase the time to 30 minutes or more.
-Walking daily for 30 minutes will do wonders for your overall physical and mental health.
+Walking daily for at least 30 minutes will do wonders for your overall physical and mental health.
 I find it to be one of the best ways for me to relax especially if I’m under stress.

 Take a two-mile walk every morning before breakfast.

 ~Harry S Truman

 Keep moving and groovin’ by walking for these 8 reasons:

 - Walking is easy on your bones – You can power walk, run or jump, but if you’re over 50, an easy daily walk will give you multiple benefits.
 There’s no need to over-exert yourself or cause an injury.
 It always helps to wear comfortable and supportive shoes to avoid putting a strain on your joints and bones.
 Have your feet checked out by a podiatrist to determine if you need orthotics, or if you have any other problems that will inhibit your ability to walk.
 Corns, bunions, ingrown toenails, etc can make walking uncomfortable but are simple to treat.